 - Keynote: The Life Path manifests through career, organizations, providing, and producing.

-- Metaphor: A driven high school student works hard to become the Valedictorian.
+- Metaphor: A driven high school student works hard to become a Valedictorian.

 - Keynote: The Life Path manifests through consistency, reliability, building a legacy, and hard work.